cojoop/cojoop/README.md

 ### Hi there 👋, my name is Seunghyun <br>
 I wanna be a <b>Back-End developer</b>.

-- 🌱 I’m currently learning React, Flask.
+- 🌱 I’m currently learning React.
 - 💭 I want to study TypeScript, Next.js later.
 - 📩 How to reach me: tmdgus8779@gmail.com
 <br>